jgsmith/ruby-second-contract/game/verbs/crouch.md

 ---
 verbs:
+  - crouch
+brief: crouch
+see also:
   - stand
-brief: Stand up
-see also:
   - sit
   - kneel
-  - crouch
 actions:
-  - act:stand
+  - act:crouch
 published: true
 class: action
 ---

-This command allows you to change your position to that of standing regardless of your current position.
+This command allows you to change your position to that of crouching regardless of your current position.